ptomulik/testmd/md/README.md

 The [paginate](https://github.com/octokit/plugin-paginate-rest.js#octokitpaginate)
 method gathers all entries retrieved page-by-page and returns them as a single array.
-The [octokit-paginate-rest-limit](https://github.com/ptomulik/octokit-paginate-rest-limit) allows to reduce the number of pages retrieved if only first few entries are required.
+The [octokit-paginate-rest-limit](https://github.com/ptomulik/octokit-paginate-rest-limit) allows to reduce the number of entries returned (and pages retrieved) when only few first records are required.

 ## Usage